-“We are happy to learn that a school upon the same plan as the Ragged Schools in London was opened for the first time last Sunday (5/6/1853) in Watchorn Street under the superintendency of Mr. Giles of the City Mission” – Hobart Town Advertiser, 7th June 1853
+“We are happy to learn that a school upon the same plan as the Ragged Schools in London was opened for the first time last Sunday (5/6/1853) in Watchorn Street under the superintendency of Mr. Giles of the City Mission” – Hobart Town Advertiser, 7th June 18531853

 From the start, the Mission held worship services at the Mechanics' Institute, in chapels and school rooms.
 Its missionaries visited homes, befriending those in need, providing groceries and clothing and assisting the poor in any way required.
 Many sailors attended services as it was ideally situated on the New Wharf, Salamanca Market.

 Hobart City Mission Annual Report 1859 - “28 friendless children admitted into the orphan School or otherwise provided for … 380 cases of temporal distress relieved … 93 sick persons admitted into Hospitals through the Missionaries” all this in addition to the spiritual work of the Mission.
 Apart from this the Mission Ragged Schools provided education and often clothing and food for poor children.”Nov 09, 2017

-Hobart was dealing with years of severe unemployment and hardship
+Hobart dealing with severe hardship

 Hobart was dealing with years of severe unemployment and hardship.
 Hobart City Mission did its best to help where they could.
 However, even the Mission itself was not exempt from these hardships, with the committee requiring assistance from the community to help pay the Missionaries a salary so that they could continue their great work.